 In FY 2020 and FY 2021 with the outbreak of the COVID-19 pandemic, Finance provided updates on Authority finances and operations to credit agencies.
-In a testament to the Authority's management, robust maintenance of capital assets, and sound financial stewardship, in April 2021 Fitch affirmed the rating of "A" with a stable outlook.
+In a testament to the Authority's management, robust maintenance of capital assets, and sound financial stewardship, in September 2021 Standard & Poor affirmed a rating of A+ and in April 2022 Fitch affirmed the rating of "A" with a positive outlook for the Authority.

 Finance is responsible for risk management of the Authority and annually reviews and updates insurance and liability coverages.
 In conjunction with the insurance provider, evaluations are made to ensure adequate asset protection is provided at the best premium rates.
-For FY 2022, annual premiums were reduced by \$39k.

-In FY 2021, Finance has undertaken a system conversion project for the financial reporting application.
+In FY 2022, Finance has undertaken a system conversion project for the financial reporting application.
 This upgraded application will improve efficiency with a reduction in vendor cost.
 With the increase in working remotely, staff will also have the benefit of accessing the program via an easier configuration.
 Additionally, various internal processing costs will be eliminated.